 The AI Problem (And Why It Barely Matters)

-The one genuine flaw: your AI party members are suicidal.
-You control one character in real-time and can swap between all three on the fly, but the two you're not controlling will stand in red zones, refuse to dodge telegraphed attacks, and occasionally run face-first into bosses during their wind-up animations.
-In harder fights, I often won with only one character left alive — not because the boss was overtuned, but because my AI allies treated danger like a suggestion.
+The one true issue: your AI party members are self-destructive.
+You can control one character at a time and switch between the three at any time, but the other two will just stand in red zones, won't dodge attacks that are clearly telegraphed, and will even run straight into the face of a boss during wind-up animations.
+In fact, I have won a number of more difficult fights with only one character remaining alive.
+This had nothing to do with the bosses being overtuned; it was simply because my AI allies considered danger like a suggestion.

 Here's the counterintuitive solution: stop trying to keep them alive.
 Once I accepted that the AI was going to eat hits regardless of aggression settings, I started building my own character as a self-sufficient damage dealer and treated the AI as disposable support.
 It sounds terrible on paper, but in practice it turned every boss fight into an intense solo challenge where the AI occasionally helped — and when they did contribute, it felt like a bonus rather than a baseline.
 Not ideal design, but workable.

-For everything else, the AI is serviceable.
-You can set aggression levels, switch characters freely, and the class system gives you enough build variety to compensate for the tactical limitations.
-Swapping from Angela's magic to Duran's tanking mid-fight to draw aggro while your healer recovers — that flow of character management is where Trials of Mana's combat shines brightest.
+Outside of that, the AI is decent enough.
+You can set aggression levels, change characters at any time, and the class system offers enough build diversity to make up for the tactical shortcomings.
+The ability to switch from Angela’s spells to Duran’s tanking during a fight to draw aggro while your healer is recovering — that level of character management is where Trials of Mana’s combat excels.

 Class Changes and the Power Fantasy Payoff

-The class system is where Trials of Mana transforms from "charming budget game" to "I can't stop playing this."
-Each character has four class tiers with Light and Dark branches at each fork, creating build variety that rewards replay.
-Angela can go full offensive mage (Dark path) or support-oriented elemental specialist (Light path).
-Duran can tank or become a paladin healer.
-The choices feel meaningful because they change your spell list, your stat growth, and your role in the party — not just your costume, though the costumes are excellent.
+The class system changes Trials of Mana from a charming indie game to an engaging experience.
+Each character has four class tiers with Light and Dark options.
+This creates build variety that rewards replay.
+Angela can go fully offensive (Dark path) or go support as an elemental specialist (Light path).
+Duran can tank or go paladin/healer.
+The choices feel impactful because they change your spell list + your role in the party.
+Not just a costume change (though the costumes are great).

 Trials of Mana in 2020 felt nostalgic even for someone who never played the original.
 In 2026, it feels like a hidden gem that most people walked past because it launched next to FF7 Remake.
 If you want an action JRPG that respects your time (twenty-five hours for one playthrough, sixty for all three routes), delivers satisfying combat, and wraps it all in a fairy-tale aesthetic that never takes itself too seriously — give it a shot.
 It's on Steam, PlayStation, and Switch.